juxor/afaq/markdown/secC2.md

 These argue that profits are the result of individuals preferring present goods to future ones.
 Capitalists pay workers wages, allowing them to consumer now rather than later.
 This is the providing of time and this is rewarded by profits.
-This principle was first stated clearly by Eugen von Bhm-Bawerk and has been taken as the basis of the "Austrian" school of capitalist economics (see [section C.1.6](secC1.html#secc16)).
-After rejecting past theories of interest (including, as noted above, "abstinence" theories, which he concluded the socialists were right to mock), Bhm-Bawerk argued that profits could only by explained by means of time preference:
+This principle was first stated clearly by Eugen von Bohm-Bawerk and has been taken as the basis of the "Austrian" school of capitalist economics (see [section C.1.6](secC1.html#secc16)).
+After rejecting past theories of interest (including, as noted above, "abstinence" theories, which he concluded the socialists were right to mock), Bohm-Bawerk argued that profits could only by explained by means of time preference:

 > _ "**The loan is a real exchange of present goods against future goods** . .